PoshCode/PoshCode/README.md

 ### ModuleInfo

-ModuleInfo contains a wrapper/replacement for the built-in Get-Module command, and a Import-Metadata command which can load a psd1 directly by path.
-I'll probably hide Import-Metadata later and include it's functionality in Get-Module.
-There are many other functions in this module also -- they are used internally by the Get-Module command (and other modules within PoshCode), but not exported for users.
+ModuleInfo contains Read-Module: a wrapper for the built-in Get-Module command, which can also load a psd1 directly by path, or read from a module package.
+There are many other functions in this module also, but they are used internally by the Read-Module command (and other modules within PoshCode), not exported for users.

 ### Configuration